krz/krz.github.io/_posts/2020-05-03-gini-decision-trees.md

 ```
 ![](/images/rpart.png)

 In this example, the first split is at the `grade` variable.
-It its value is below 3, it splits to to the left side the tree and classifies to `No`.
+If its value is below 3, it splits to to the left side of the tree and classifies to `No`.
 42% of the data, or 61 observations split to this left side.
 The Gini impurity for this node at depth 0 is: \\(1- (\frac{61}{146})^2 - (\frac{85}{146})^2 =0.469\\).
 The second split is at depth 1 at the `g2` variable.
 If it's below 13 it splits to the left and classifies to `No`, otherwise `Yes`.